-The sensitivity analysis shows that changes to the key assumptions (discount rate +1.0 percentage points or growth rate -1.0 percentage points) that are realistically possible from today's perspective would not result in any need to impair the goodwill or the trademarks.
+The sensitivity analysis shows that changes to the key assumptions (discount rate +1.0 percentage points or growth rate -1.0 percentage points) that are realistically possible from today's perspective would not result in any need to impair the goodwill.
+In terms of trademarks, this would lead to an impairment loss of around MCHF 4.0.